vindenesen/check_netscaler/README.md

 # Installation

-On a CentOS machine execute the following commands to install all Perl dependencies (Nagios::Plugin, LWP, JSON):
+On a CentOS/RHEL machine execute the following commands to install all Perl dependencies (Nagios::Plugin, LWP, JSON):

     yum install perl-libwww-perl perl-JSON perl-Nagios-Plugin

 Copy the Nitro.pm in the same directory as the check_netscaler.pl file or copy it to you @INC (include path).

+# Known Issues

+- Error Handling/Execption Handling
+- Performance data not implemented yet

 # Usage Examples